 Do you need to apologize to the Canadian flag?
 You might.
 We probably do.
 Every cottage flag-flyer has made a faux pas or two.
-So, for Canada Day, brush up on your flag-tiquette.
+So, for Victoria Day or Canada Day, brush up on your flag-tiquette.
 “It’s basically just common sense,” says Rick Archbold, the author of A Flag for Canada, a biography of the Maple Leaf.

 1. Respect the flag